dangodev/apollo-server-internet-archive/README.md

 ### Polymorphism

 - Archive.org’s API can return some fields as either a string, a list of strings, or missing.
-In these instances a list will be always returned (empty in the case of missing data).
+In these instances a list of strings will be always returned (or an empty list in the case of missing data).

 ### Language